Rejuvenated Paul leads Suns over Nuggets 122-105 in Game 1 - WTMJ

 AP Sports Writer

-The Suns trailed for most of the first half and by 10 points early in the third quarter but rallied to take the lead by late in the third.
-Devin Booker made a 27-foot, step back 3-pointer and Bridges added a driving layup for a 79-72 advantage.
+The Suns trailed for most of the first half and 70-60 early in the third quarter but rallied to take the lead by late in the third.
+Devin Booker made a 3-pointer and Bridges added a driving layup for a 79-72 advantage.

 They pushed the lead to 88-79 going into the fourth.
 Paul — who played with an ailing shooting shoulder through most of the first round matchup against the Lakers — made back-to-back mid-range jumpers to put the Suns up 94-79 with 10:25 left.